Boulder Ensemble Theatre's World Premiere of AND THE SUN STOOD STILL Begins Tonight

-The Boulder Ensemble Theatre Company (BETC) is proud to present the world premiere production of "And the Sun Stood Still" by acclaimed writer and Pulitzer-finalist Dava Sobel, Mar 27- Apr 17.
+The Boulder Ensemble Theatre Company (BETC) is proud to present the world premiere production of "And the Sun Stood Still" by acclaimed writer and Pulitzer-finalist Dava Sobel, tonight, Mar 27- Apr 17.
 This production is the second world premiere presented by BETC in the company's eight-year history and marks the culmination of a multi-year development process between Sobel and the company that began with a workshop in 2012.

 "And the Sun Stood Still" tells the story of the publication of Nicholas Copernicus' masterpiece, "On the Revolutions of the Heavenly Spheres".
 This pivotal work transformed the history of science and man's understanding of our place in the universe.
 "And the Sun Stood Still" reveals Nicolas Copernicus as a man struggling to reconcile the disparate desires of his loved ones and the constraints of his faith as he contemplates challenging the most fundamental beliefs of his time.